reddylan4719/git-future-horizons-ptp-dylanthomas/README.md

 UserDao extends TrackerConnection and SuperUserDao extends UserDao.
-UserDao is used for regular users while SuperUserDao is used for
+UserDao is used for regular users while SuperUserDao is used for super users.